baz/etPanKit/README.md

 # etPanKit

-This is a fork of an Objective-C framework written by libetpan author: Dinh Viêt Hoà.
+This is a fork of an Objective-C framework written by libetpan author: Hoa Dinh Viet.

 The original repo is at: https://libetpan.svn.sourceforge.net/svnroot/libetpan/etPanKit/trunk